 - Understand that while the initial use of benzodiazepines was a choice, addiction is not a choice

-Why Seek Treatment at Our Hospital for Benzo Abuse
+Why Consider Treatment for Benzodiazepine Addiction at Our Hospital in Columbus

 If you’ve been living with an addiction to benzodiazepines, you may feel helpless, powerless over your addiction.
 You may find yourself going to greater lengths to score more drugs, especially if you have been cut off from your doctor.
 As many people use benzos as a means to augment an existing high from other drugs, you may find that you are now addicted to multiple drugs; terrified someone will discover your addiction.
 You may have tried unsuccessfully to quit using benzos as the withdrawal symptoms drew you back into using.
 You know that something has to give before something dangerous happens to you.
 It is time to take back control and learn the skills you need to overcome your addiction and begin the road to recovery.